OutSystems/docs-product/src/develop/security/user-roles/create-a-custom-role.md

     Note: This function is only applicable to **active users**.
 When you use it for an inactive user, the result is always "False", even if the user has been granted the role.

 `Grant<role_name>Role`
 :   Provides access for a specific end user to a specific role.
 You can use it both for active and inactive users.
+The role granted to the end user persists until it's revoked.
     This action is not available for the System Roles **Anonymous** and **Registered**.

 `Revoke<role_name>Role`